Garek33/factorioccn/Readme.md

 * parse simple circuits to a simulation model which can be run from python
     * decider and arithmetic combinators including a basic implementation of wildcard signals, as well as constant combinators
-* define tests alongside the circuit definition, which are run automaticly during compilation
+* define tests alongside the circuit definition, which are run automatically during compilation
     * currently, success is silent and errors simply raise python exceptions

 ## Roadmap